-6.18 Where the behaviour to which a decision notice, final notice, civil action, or criminal action relates has occurred in the context of a takeover bid, the FSA will consult the Takeover Panel over the timing of publication if the FSA believes that publication may affect the timetable or outcome of that bid, and will give due weight to the Takeover Panel's views.
+Where the behaviour to which a decision notice, final notice, civil action, or criminal action relates has occurred in the context of a takeover bid, the FCA will consult the Takeover Panel over the timing of publication if the FCA believes that publication may affect the timetable or outcome of that bid, and will give due weight to the Takeover Panel's views.

-The FSA register: publication of prohibitions of individuals (see chapter 9)
+The Financial Services register: publication of prohibitions of individuals (see chapter 9)

-- 6.19 Once the decision to make a prohibition order is no longer open to review, the FSA will consider what additional information about the circumstances of the prohibition order to include on the FSA Register.
-The FSA will balance any possible prejudice to the individual concerned against the interests of consumer protection.
-The FSA's normal approach to maintaining information about a prohibition order on the FSA Register is as follows: - (1) The FSA will maintain an entry on the FSA Register while a prohibition order is in effect.
-If the FSA grants an application to vary the order, it will make a note of the variation on the FSA Register. - (2) Where the FSA grants an application to revoke a prohibition order, it will make a note on the FSA Register that the order has been revoked giving reasons for the revocation.
-The availability to firms and consumers of a full record of FSA action taken in relation to an individual's fitness and propriety will help it in furthering its regulatory objectives.
-In particular, it will help with protecting consumers and the maintaining of confidence in the financial system. - (3) The FSA will maintain an annotated record of revoked prohibition orders for six years from the date of the revocation after which time it will remove the record from the FSA Register.
+- Once the decision to make a prohibition order is no longer open to review, the FCA will consider what additional information about the circumstances of the prohibition order to include on the Financial Services Register.
+The FCA will balance any possible prejudice to the individual concerned against the interests of consumer protection.
+The FCA's normal approach to maintaining information about a prohibition order on the Financial Services Register is as follows: - (1) The FCA will maintain an entry on the Financial Services Register while a prohibition order is in effect.
+If the FCA grants an application to vary the order, it will make a note of the variation on the Financial Services Register. - Where the FCA grants an application to revoke a prohibition order, it will make a note on the Financial Services Register that the order has been revoked giving reasons for the revocation.
+The availability to firms and consumers of a full record of FCA action taken in relation to an individual's fitness and propriety will help it in furthering its statutory objectives.
+In particular, it will help with protecting consumers and the maintaining of confidence in the financial system. - (3) The FCA will maintain an annotated record of revoked prohibition orders for six years from the date of the revocation after which time it will remove the record from the Financial Services Register.

-The FSA register: publication of disqualifications of auditors and actuaries (see chapter 15)
+The Financial Services register: publication of disciplinary measures against auditors and actuaries (see chapter 15)

-6.20 To help it fulfil its regulatory objectives of protecting consumers, the FSA will keep on the FSA Register a record of firms or individual auditors or actuaries who have been the subject of disqualification orders.
+To help it fulfil its operational objective of protecting consumers, the FCA will keep on the Financial Services Register a record of firms or individual auditors or actuaries who have been the subject of disqualification orders or other disciplinary measures by the FCA.

-The FSA register: publication of disapplication orders against members of the professions (see chapter 16)
+The Financial Services Register: publication of disapplication orders against members of the professions (see chapter 16)